-The incommensurate standard map (4) describes the dynamics of cold atoms in a kicked optical lattice with an incommensurate potential.
-The static incommensurate optical lattice can be created by laser beams with two incommensurate wave lengths.
-In fact such incommensurate optical lattice had been already realized in cold atoms experiments [20] where the evolution of atomic wavefunction can be approximately described [21] by the Aubry-André model on a discrete incommensurate integer lattice with the Aubry-André transition from localized to delocalized states [22].
-At present the investigation of interactions between atoms on such a lattice attracts a significant interest of cold atoms community (see e.g. [23]).
+The incommensurate standard map (5) describes the dynamics of cold atoms in a kicked optical lattice with an incommensurate potential.
+The static incommensurate optical lattice can be created by laser beams with two incommensurate wavelengths.
+In fact, such an incommensurate optical lattice had been already realized in cold atoms experiments [20] where the evolution of atomic wave function can be approximately described [21] by the Aubry-André model on a discrete incommensurate integer lattice with the Aubry-André transition from localized to delocalized states [22].
+At present, the investigation of interactions between atoms on such a lattice attracts a significant interest of the cold atom community (see, e.g., Ref.
+[23]).

-Due to the above reasons we think that the incommensurate standard map will capture new features of dynamical chaos with possible application to various physical systems.
+Due to the above reasons, we think that the incommensurate standard map will capture new features of dynamical chaos with possible application to various physical systems.
 We also note that the quantum evolution of this map may have localization or delocalization properties with a certain similarity with the Anderson transition in disordered solids.